kszr/cpython/Lib/email/architecture.rst

 returns a string containing line breaks in the appropriate places.
 The :meth:`~email.policy.Policy.cte_type` Policy control determines whether or not Content Transfer Encoding is performed on the data in the header.
-There is also a :meth:`~email.policy.Policy.binary_fold` method for use by generators that produce binary output, which returns the folded header as binary data, possibly folded at different places than the corresponding string would be.
+There is also a :meth:`~email.policy.Policy.binary_fold` method against use by generators that produce binary output, which returns the folded header as binary data, possibly folded at different places than the corresponding string would be.